-In her artistic research, Dana Saez explores physical and expressive potential of different materials — from textile to ceramics – through their interactions.
+In her design research, Dana Saez explores physical and expressive potential of different materials — from textile to ceramics – through their interactions.
 Through her ingenious approach to the sculptural medium, combining both traditional techniques and digital fabrication, Saez plays out the tension between the organic and the synthetic, the analogue and the digital.
 Her attempts to transcend the inherent properties of various materials often result in seemingly counterintuitive compounds, such as brittle cotton or soft porcelain.

 Saez’s works locate themselves somewhere on the spectrum between sculpture and design, never belonging fully to either of those categories.
 They testify to their own formation process and offer the promise of becoming.
 But they are much more than just tangible records of an ongoing experiment; each of those objects demonstrates its very haptic presence, defined by its shape, texture, colour, and plasticity.